Ecommerce Newsletter Ideas to Help You Sell More

 Quartz newsletter is strictly a list of article snippets so readers can follow a link to read an article online

-Content and media newsletters, like this one from Quartz, list their snippets with links to the full post.
+Content and media newsletters, like this one from Quartz, give snippets of news with links to the full stories.

 What makes ecommerce newsletters unique?